-Call for policymakers to consider genetic link to soft drink consumptionJanuary 17th, 2013 by Charis Palmer in Health /
+Call for policymakers to consider genetic link to soft drink consumptionJanuary 17, 2013 by Charis Palmer in Medicine & Health / Health

 Policymakers should understand the urge to drink soft drinks is genetically determined, rather than being solely a lifestyle choice, argue endocrinologists from the Garvin Institute of Medical Research.

 Now, Associate Professor Jerry Greenfield has joined other researchers from the Garvan Institute in calling for more attention to be given to the genetic factors behind obesity.